can3p/general-research/README.md

-This repository might contain very unrelated things I'm interesting in looking up information about.
+This repository might contain very unrelated things I'm interested in looking up information about.